-The Counseling Center is dedicated to encouraging and assisting all students to achieve their maximum academic, career and personal development.
+The Learning Support (Counseling) Office is dedicated to encouraging and assisting all students to achieve their maximum academic, career and personal development.
 The College provides a number of services that are geared to helping students meet this objective.
-The Counseling Center is available to discuss issues with students and help them achieve success at Housatonic.
+The Learning Support (Counseling) Office is available to discuss issues with students and help them achieve success at Housatonic.

-Counseling services can be used as follows:
+Learning Support (Counseling) Office services can be used as follows:

 - Academic advising helps you select courses to ensure that your Housatonic certificate and associate degree program requirements are satisfied.
 Counselors work closely with program advisors to make this process as easy as possible. - If you want to change your academic program, you can work with counselors to make sure that your progress toward your career goals is uninterrupted.
-This is a very important aspect of your education and by giving careful attention to the process; you can save time and effort. - If you want to transfer to a four-year institution, Counseling Center counselors can make the transition easier by guiding you through the steps of the process.
-You can be assisted in checking admission and program requirements and transfer credit information. - If you experience an academic problem, come to the Counseling Center and discuss your options with a counselor.
+This is a very important aspect of your education and by giving careful attention to the process; you can save time and effort. - If you want to transfer to a four-year institution, Learning Support (Counseling) Office counselors can make the transition easier by guiding you through the steps of the process.
+You can be assisted in checking admission and program requirements and transfer credit information. - If you experience an academic problem, come to the Learning Support (Counseling) Office and discuss your options with a counselor.
 Counselors can act as intermediaries among students, administrators, and faculty.
-Counselors can help with academic advising regarding mid-term grades, probation/suspension, graduation requirements and ways to improve your study skills. - The Strong Interest Inventory is available in the Center Resource Room, A108b.
+Counselors can help with academic advising regarding mid-term grades, probation/ suspension, graduation requirements and ways to improve your study skills. - The Strong Interest Inventory is available in the Center Resource Room, A108b.
 This computer program can help you assess work preferences.
 Counselors assist in interpreting the results and talk with you about career options, relating these options to educational programming.
-Resources and information concerning occupational opportunities are available in the Career Resource Center, room A108B.
+Resources and information concerning occupational opportunities are available in the Career Resource Center, A108B.
 Opportunities for employment are posted regularly. - Personal counseling is available.
 Sometimes you want to just sit down and talk about personal or non-academic concerns.
 We recognize that many students are trying to balance work, school, and family responsibilities as well as personal needs.
-We understand that overwhelming

-- pressures can build.
+We understand that overwhelming pressures can build.
 We offer you a friendly ear in a confidential setting.
-Referrals to outside agencies are made when necessary. - The Housatonic Women's Center is located in room B101 (phone 332-5268) and is an informal drop-in center open to all women and welcomes men.
+Referrals to outside agencies are made when necessary. - The Housatonic Women's Center is located in room B101 (phone 332-5268) and is an informal drop-in center open to all women, and the Center also welcomes men.
 It was created as a "safe haven" where students, faculty, and staff might go for advice and advocacy.
 The Center also functions as an educational resource with books, journals, magazines, and videos, and offers a variety of programs and workshops on women's issues.